 Origins and history of biofuel energy

-The variety of biofuels They are not as new as they are believed to be, but were born almost in parallel with the Fossil fuels and combustion engines.
+The biofuels They are not as new as they are believed to be, but were born almost in parallel with the Fossil fuels and combustion engines.

 More than 100 years ago, Rudolf Diesel created a prototype of an engine that used peanut or peanut oil, which later became diesel fuel, but since oil was easier and cheaper to obtain, this fossil fuel began to be used.